Skip to content

 Process at the Three Venues

-Typical Start Times as a Planning Guide
+Typical Start Times as Planning Value

 Qorikancha during Inti Raymi in Cusco

-The Qorikancha is one of the central stations of Inti Raymi in Cusco.
+Qorikancha is one of the central stations of Inti Raymi in Cusco.

 Stations at a Glance